 Half-couple rule treats retirement as if one person only needs about half of a moderate couple budget.

-Solo owner uses a single-person budget closer to the PLSA one-person moderate standard, with repairs and adaptation costs still visible.
+Solo owner uses a single-person budget closer to the PLSA one-person moderate standard through age 79, then the one-person minimum benchmark.

 The research behind this scenario points to the same pattern repeatedly: one-person retirement budgets tend to sit much closer to 60%-70% of a couple budget, not 50%.